crowdint/phpspec-magento-example/README.md

 That json file contains the following changes:

 <ol>
-	<li>The require dev modules are "psy/psysh" and "magetest/magento-phpspec-extension" intead of "phpspec/phpspec"</li>
+	<li>The require dev modules are "psy/psysh" and "magetest/magento-phpspec-extension" intead of "phpspec/phpspec".</li>
-	<li>The autoload field is used to load all the Magento files</li>
+	<li>The autoload field is used to load all the Magento files.
+As you see, a Magento installation called "magento" exist inside our root project.</li>
 </ol>

 After type on terminal this